pact-foundation/pact-js/.github/issue_template.md

 - [ ] I have created a reproducable git repository to illuminate the problem
 - [ ] I have the read the FAQs in the Readme
 - [ ] I have triple checked, that there are **no unhandled promises** in my code
+- [ ] I have set my log level to trace and attached a log file showing the complete request/response cycle

 ## Expected behaviour